antarahleet/DepositSync/instructions.md

 **[Ask User]**

 1. Confirm target stack: **Next.js (App Router) + Vercel**, **Supabase (DB + Storage)**, **OpenAI**, **Outlook + Power Automate**.
-2. Confirm repository host (GitHub) and grant access if needed.
+2. Confirm repository host (GitHub: https://github.com/antarahleet/DepositSync) and grant access if needed.
 3. Confirm we can use TypeScript.
 4. Confirm you have created and **opened** the project root folder named `` (or specify another name).
 Choose the project name accordingly; if `DepositSync` exists, we will use the **current folder** and **will not** create a nested subfolder.